 Clean lake in ancient cultural landscape

-Embedded in green rolling hills is beautiful Lake Bolsena.
-The lakeside is not surrounded by buildings and there has been little tourism development.
+The lake, embedded in the hills of Volsini, is of volcanic origin and very rich in fish.
+The lake shore is barely built on and it is only sparsely hit by tourism in summer.
 The medieval structure of the city of Bolsena, which is best known for its miracle, is still predominant.
 This miracle is said to have occurred there in 1263, when a Bohemian priest, who had begun to doubt the doctrine of transubstantiation, was convinced of its truth by the miraculous appearance of drops of blood on the sacramental wafer he had just consecrated.
+The Etruscans lived in this ancient cultural landscape between Umbria, Lazio and Tuscany even before the Romans, as many archaeological sites in the gentle landscape testify.

 Oldest monastery in the Occident